learnpoint/learnpoint-site/README.md

 # Development Workflow

-1. Start the development server on ```http://127.0.0.1:3333```:
+1. Start the dev server:

-        deno run -A server.js
+        $ deno run -A server.js

-2. Make file changes in directory ```src```.
-Keep the server running while your're doing file changes.
-The development server will automatically rebuild the site and reload your browser as you make files changes.
+2. Make file changes in the ```src``` directory.
+The dev server will automatically rebuild the site and reload your browser as you make files changes.

     Do **not** make file changes in the ```docs``` directory.
-If there are any problems or file mismatches, it is perfectly safe to stop the server, completely delete the ```docs``` directory, and then start the server again.
+If there are any problems or file mismatches, it is perfectly safe to stop the dev server, completely delete the ```docs``` directory, and then start the server again.

 3. Stop the server with ```Ctrl + C``` when you're done.